dennischen/ExpoReactNative/README.md

-This project was crated by `npx create-expo-app -t expo-template-blank-typescript ExpoReactNative` from zero, then added some configurations and documents to help someone wants to simply develop and build apk/aab for learning react-native
+This project was crated by `npx create-expo-app -t expo-template-blank-typescript ExpoReactNative` from zero, then added some configurations and documents to help someone wants to simply develop and build locally apk/aab for learning react-native

 # Build / Release apk or aab